juliangruber/_resume/README.md

 # resume

-this is the notable creative stuff I've done (might not be up-to-date)
+this is the notable creative stuff I've done in chronologically descending order (might not be up-to-date).

-## 2012

 ## chnnls.net